DohyeongKi/mars-lasso-paper/README.md

 paper [MARS via LASSO](https://arxiv.org/abs/2111.11694).
 You can find all R scripts in the folder `code`.
 To run those R scripts, you need to install the R package `regmdc`.
 Please refer to this [page](https://github.com/DohyeongKi/regmdc) for how to install it.
+We used the version 0.5.0 for our experiments.

 We put the datasets we used for the experiments into the folder `data`.
 We obtained the [Airfoil Self-Noise](data/airfoil_self_noise.dat)